JoonasAaltonen/ChanImageDownloader/README.md

 # ChanImageDownloader
-A program that downloads image files from 4Chan threads.
-More chan-sites and file types to be added in the future
+A program that downloads images, gif and webm files from 4Chan threads.
+More chan-sites to be added in the future